Welcome to the PSYC 434 lecture website

 - Extensions:

-- Negotiate a new due date by writing (email) before April 08th, 2025, if necessary.
+- Negotiate a new due date by writing (email) before the mid-term test.

 - Every reasonable request will be accepted (e.g. too many assignments falling in the same week, you want another week to complete.)